openflexo-team/openflexo-http/src/site/API.md

 The resources in all resource centers are presented with the prefix `/resource`.

+### Description

+A resource description indicates if the resource is loaded or not with the `loaded` property.

+If the resource as a `PamelaResourceRestService` associated a `objectUrl` property contains the URL to list it's content.
+If the resource is loaded the `modelUrl` property gives the URL to the model object behind the resource (the root object).

 ### Get

 - Get on **`/resource`** lists of all resources in all resource centers.